|

 Photo: Charlie Miller

-I am so pleased with how this turned out!
+I am so pleased with how the new upholstery turned out!

 how to reupholster a dining chair - after